Queensland set for a whopping 2GW+ worth of solar farm projects

 The Clare farm will be followed by a 1.5 GW solar farm by Sunshine Energy Australia in Somerset and another 500 MW one by Neoen in the Western Downs.

-Clare, located some 35 km southwest of Ayr, in north Queensland is the twice the size of the current biggest operating solar farm in the state, the recently connected 50MW Kinston project, although it will soon be overtaken.
+Clare, located some 35 km southwest of Ayr, in north Queensland is twice the size of the current biggest operating solar farm in the state, the recently connected 50MW Kinston project, although it will soon be overtaken.

 The raft of Queensland solar projects will form part of the state’s 50 percent renewable energy target by 2030.
 The turnaround has been remarkable because, until late last year, Queensland had no large-scale wind or solar farms, even though it led the country in the installation of rooftop solar, with some 2GW of installed capacity.
 The Clare solar farm has a power purchase agreement with Origin Energy.